ericzyl/ericzyl.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a first year Statistics Master's student at Columbia University.
 My area of interest is machine learning and optimization, particularly in algorithmic fairness and personalization.
+I am actively looking for research opportunities in machine learning.

 <!---
 A data-driven personal website